ACLU Launches Voter Empowerment Program

 ATLANTA - The

-American Civil Liberties Union launched its 2010 voter empowerment
+American Civil Liberties Union proudly launched its voter empowerment

 program today.
-As part of this effort, ACLU affiliates have distributed
+As part of this effort, the ACLU will distribute 480,000

-that all voters' rights are protected and that every vote is counted on
+ensure that all voters' rights are protected and that every vote is

 summarize the basic state and federal laws pertaining to every voter

 and list emergency contact numbers for voters to call if they encounter